 Intellectual Property and International Trade

 Intellectual property includes patents, trade marks, copyright and related rights, geographical indications, industrial designs, know-how and trade secrets.
 Intellectual property is an integral part of international trade, and its importance is increasing as the effective use of knowledge contributes ever more to national economic prosperity.
-The Australian Bureau of Statistics National Accounts for 2012-13 valued intellectual property in Australia at $A222.0 billion with expenditure on intellectual property products in Australia at $A 38.5 billion on current prices (Australian Bureau of Statistics National Accounts for 2013-2014, 5204.0, p.25).
-Trade in intellectual property in 2012-13 was $975 million (exports) and $A 5.433 billion (imports) (Australian Bureau of Statistics ABS, International Trade in Goods and Services, November 2014, 5368.0.)
+The Australian Bureau of Statistics National Accounts for 2013-14 values intellectual property in Australia at $A222.0 billion with expenditure on intellectual property products in Australia at $A 38.5 billion on current prices (Australian Bureau of Statistics National Accounts for 2013-2014, 5204.0, p.25).
+Trade in intellectual property for Australia in 2013-14 was $A 1.008 billion (exports) and $A 5.433 billion (imports) (Australian Bureau of Statistics ABS, International Trade in Goods and Services, November 2014, 5368.0.)

 As a trading nation with a strong research tradition and a need for access to new technologies, Australia has interests in the agreed international standards on the protection and exploitation of intellectual property rights.

 Consequently, Australia protects those interests, notably in its work within the World Trade Organization (WTO) to promote the effective and balanced implementation and development of the WTO's Agreement on Trade-Related Aspects of Intellectual Property Rights (TRIPS), and in the World Intellectual Property Organization (WIPO).The Office of Trade Negotiations (OTN) within the Department of Foreign Affairs and Trade (DFAT) is responsible for the overall coordination of Australia's engagement with the WTO.
 Within OTN, the International Intellectual Property Section (IPS) has particular responsibility for intellectual property issues.
 Please contact us for any further information.